shahadRah/register-early-career-teachers-public/documentation/service-rules/lead-provider-users.md

 Breaking changes include:

 - Removing an existing endpoint
-- Changing the data structure or format in which we serve data to lead providers
+- Changing the data structure, field values or format in which we serve data to lead providers
 - Introducing new validation rules or required fields

 ### Example: Changing the Response Format of an Existing Endpoint